gravitational/gravity/docs/5.x/quickstart.md

 ### Building Containers

-Before an application (Mattermost in our case) can be packaged and published via Telekube, you need to "containerize" it first.
+Before an application (Mattermost in our case) can be packaged and published via Gravity, you need to "containerize" it first.

 The sample project you have fetched via `git` above contains Docker files for Mattermost, as well as its Kubernetes resources.